cplsek/Make-GettingStartedWithArduino/README.md

 Notes:
 * I skipped chapter 6 since I did not want to buy an Arduino Leonardo or Micro at this time.
-* The Automatic Garden Irrigation System from Chapter 8 will likely be tracked as a separate project completely since it is something I would likely use and adjust even after finishing with this book.
+* The Automatic Garden Irrigation System from Chapter 8 will likely be tracked as a separate project since it is something I would likely use and adjust even after finishing with this book.
 When I get to it, I will update this file with a link to that project.